 What is melanoma?

-The amount of pigment that is produced varies with skin type.
-Darker skin tonings give greater protection from the sun however even darker skinned people can still get melanoma.
+The amount of pigment that is produced varies with skin type, but any skin type can develop melanoma.
 It is when the melanocytes produce melanin in an unregulated or uncontrolled way that melanoma can develop.
+Melanoma can arise on areas of the skin that are not exposed to the sun.

 Development of melanoma

-Ultra-violet (UV) radiation from sunlight (and tanning beds) plays a very important role in the development of melanoma and other skin cancers.
+Ultra-violet (UV) radiation from sunlight (and tanning beds) plays a significant role in the development of melanoma and other skin cancers.
 Research has found that the rates of melanoma in Australia are higher near the coastline and it is reasoned that this is due to lifestyle factors, outdoor activity and greater sun exposure.
-The rates are also higher in Australia’s northern states due to the greater intensity of the sun.
+The rates are also higher in Australia’s northern states due to the intensity of the sun.

 Types of melanoma